Chad Tracy: 2010

 Tracy signed with the New York Yankees on July 9, 2010, and he was assigned to the Scranton/Wilkes-Barre Yankees but eventually opted out of his contract, making him a free agent.

 Tracy signed with the Florida Marlins on August 5, 2010.
+He played in 41 games for the Marlins, batting .245 with 1 home run.

 Hiroshima Toyo Carp

-2011

-Tracy signed with the Hiroshima Toyo Carp of Japan to play the 2011 season.
+Tracy signed with the Hiroshima Toyo Carp of Nippon Professional Baseball to play the 2011 season.
+In 40 games, he batted .235 with 1 home run.

 Washington Nationals

-2012–2013

-Chad Tracy signed a minor league deal with the Washington Nationals in the spring of 2012.
+Tracy signed a minor league contract with the Washington Nationals in the spring of 2012.
 He showed enough improvement at the plate during spring training to make the club's opening day roster.
 He was made a member of the Nationals' bench, where he was a productive left-handed bat.
 In two seasons, he hit .269 in 2012 but declined to just .202 in 2013, his final season for the Nationals.

-Los Angeles Angels of Anaheim and retirement

-2014
+Retirement

 Tracy signed a minor league deal with the Los Angeles Angels of Anaheim on January 29, 2014.
 He was released on March 23.
 On April 26, Tracy announced his retirement from baseball.

 Personal life

-In 2007, Tracy married Katie Martin.
-They have four daughters: Ella, Brynn, Leah, and Ruthie.
-He now coaches a softball team called, Team NC Baylog/Tracy.
+Tracy and his wife have four daughters.
+Their daughter Ella committed to play college softball at East Carolina.
+Tracy has coached several of Ella's softball teams in North Carolina.